-Fuzz and her friends love cake mix based confetti cookies, so I was happy to see the Milk Bar Confetti Cookies recipe in my newly acquired Momofuku Milk Bar cookbook.
-If you don’t have the book, you can grab the Milk Bar Confetti Cookies recipe off Serious Eats.
-And if you’re still on the fence about getting the book, read on…
+Fuzz and her friends love Confetti Cookies made with cake mix, so I was happy to see the Milk Bar Confetti Cookies recipe in my newly acquired Momofuku Milk Bar cookbook.
+If you don’t have the book, you can grab the Milk Bar Confetti Cookies recipe off Serious Eats (link below).
+And if you’re on the fence about getting the book, read on.

 The book has detailed descriptions of the ingredients used by the bakery, uses gram measurements instead of just volume, and features truly innovative recipes.
 Rather than just a collection of regular cookies with different ratios of the usual sugar, flour and butter, the base dough in each recipe includes a unique “crunch” or “crumb” – a pre-baked mixture of milk powder, sugar, salt, butter or oil and other ingredients that makes it distinct.
 For instance, the “cake batter crumb” used in the cookies I made today includes sprinkles and clear vanilla, while the Ritz crunch calls for Ritz crackers.
 Here’s a photo of the unbaked cake crumb.